 'r' means open file in read-only mode.

 If the file does not exist, the

 open() function throws an IOError and gives you error codes and detailed information to tell you that the file does not exist.

 >>> f=open('/Users/jerry/hellooo.txt', 'r') Traceback (most recent call last): File "<stdin>", line 1, in <module> FileNotFoundError: [Errno 2] No such file or directory: '/Users/jerry/hellooo.txt'

-read() method can read the entire contents of the file at once.
-Python reads the content into memory, and use a string object to save the content.
+read() method to read the entire contents of the file at once.
+Python reads the content into memory and uses a string object to save the content.

 >>> f.read() 'Hello, world!'

 close() method to close the file.
 The file must be closed after it is used, because the file object will occupy the operating system’s resources, and the number of files that the operating system can open at the same time is limited also.

 Since IOError can occur when a file is read or write, so the